EIDOPHUSIKON

 Into the Sublime: the Eidophusikon Reimagined is my reconstruction and reimagining of the iconic Eidophusikon, a milestone in theatre history.
 It was created by the 18th-century French painter Philip James de Loutherbourg RA, who served as a stage designer for David Garrick at Drury Lane, creating sublime stage effects that astounded audiences.
 The original Eidophusikon, widely regarded as a crucial forerunner to cinema, was a small-scale stage set that combined dramatic paintings, lights, gauze, coloured glass, and smoke to create scenic effects.

-Into the Sublime will follow de Loutherbourg’s plan of a five-scene performance while incorporating current contemporary arto explore de Swedenborg’s ideas about art and science, material work and the afterlife, and his vision of the Divine.
-De Loutherbourg knew Emanuel Swedenborg and likely painted his portrait which is on display at Swedenborg House.
+Into the Sublime follows de Loutherbourg’s plan of a five-scene performance while incorporating current contemporary art to explore de Loutherbourg’s alchemical concepts and Swedenborg’s ideas about art and science, material work and the afterlife, and his vision of the Divine.

 Collaborating Artists: